Azure-Samples/serverless-keyvault-secret-rotation-handling/README.md

 #### Key Vault

 In your portal, go to the newly-created Key Vault.
-Its name will be the `<prefix>` value you put in during the Terraform deployment.
+Its name will be the `<prefix>-serverless-kv` value you put in during the Terraform deployment.

 The important bits of the Key Vault for this sample are the `Events` and `Access Policies` area